France Work Visa Cost: Complete Fee Breakdown for 2026

 - Budget EUR 1,000 in savings specifically for visa fees before you apply.
 Having this readily available avoids financial stress during the process.

 - The EUR 300 validation tax is due within 3 months.
-If you arrive in France with limited funds, prioritize this — you cannot legally work without it.
+If you arrive in France with limited funds, budget for it promptly so your stay remains regular.

 The France Employee Visa Guide includes a cost planning spreadsheet that maps every fee to its payment date across your first 2 years, plus a negotiation template for discussing employer cost-sharing — because many French SMEs do not realize how much the process costs the worker.